DavidVentura/blog/blog/raw/option-rom/POST.md

 With that adjustment to the driver, now we can also boot a **BIOS** system, with the driver module
 <center><video controls><source  src="/videos/optionrom/framebuffer-boot.mp4"></source></video></center>

+That's it for now, next time, we go _physical_.

 ## References